Welcome Message from The Head of Department- English And Literary Studies

 The Department has awarded an estimated number of 3,500 BA degrees and not less than 260 postgraduate degrees since 1975.

-Contact UsAddress: Department of English And Literary Studies, University Of Calabar.
+Department of English And Literary Studies University of CalabarCalabar Cross River State Nigeria.